brandur/sorg/content/nanoglyphs/048-llms.md

     With LLMs, we now have the perfect third option: get the LLM to do it.
 In general this turns out to be fast and correct.
 By far the best of the three approaches.

 * Refactoring in general is so much better.
 As good as Gopls and LSPs have gotten over the years, the refactoring tools they offer are still dull and not expressive enough.
-LLMs are the first refactoring tool that truly gets me everything I need and they enable _widespread_ refactoing.
+LLMs are the first refactoring tool that truly gets me everything I need and they enable _widespread_ refactoring.
 Existing code is no longer at risk of ossifying in place the way it was before.
 LLMs can refactor huge swaths of it quickly and quite safely.

 * It's made terminal work so much more plausible.
 When using infrequent-but-necessary CLI invocations, the amount of work needed to look up the right docs and string together a working command is *absurd*.
 An example I ran into recently was scaling an AWS Fargate service down and back up, which has an awscli command, but one which Amazon makes stupidly hard to discover.
 Now, the LLM figures it out.

-My LLM is doing a lot of the work I don't love doing, leaving the choice parts for the human).
+My LLM is doing a lot of the work I don't love doing, leaving the choice parts for the human..
 I like writing code and will often still write the core of a feature myself, and with Claude helping me fill the edges and boilerplate.

 ---